 Directions via Google Maps

-In 1989 community members celebrated the reconstruction and official naming of the playground.
+In 1989, community members celebrated the refurbishing and Council Member Carol Greitzer's official naming of this site for Vincent Albano (1914-1981), a local politician whose efforts were instrumental in saving the land from construction.
 The $722,000 capital restoration provided a handicapped accessible play area for both children and adults along with new game tables and benches.
-The new design introduced brick herringbone paving, raised granite curbs, a granite information kiosk, and an ornamental steel panel fence with bronzed ginkgo and oak leaf castings.
+The new design introduced brick herringbone paving, raised granite curbs, a granite information kiosk, and an ornamental steel panel fence with bronzed ginkgo and oak leaf castings

 This site was substantially upgraded in 1998, as a result of a grant from the City Parks Foundation and a $61,000 fund from Mayor Giuliani.
 It was part of improvements that included the play equipment, safety surfacing, handball courts, and pavements.
 Like the work of its namesake, Mary Collins, this playground continues to provide the play space required for healthy living in a healthy community.